DrRoad/data_to_vis_chatbot/README.md

-# Data to VIS Chatbot
+# DataChat

-Data to VIS Chatbot is a data analysis and visualization tool, utilizing OpenAI's ChatGPT to transform natural language prompts into data visualizations.
+DataChat is a data analysis and visualization tool, utilizing OpenAI's ChatGPT to transform natural language prompts into data insights and visualizations.
 This chatbot is built upon Paula Maddigan and Teo Susnjak's work Chat2VIS (https://ieeexplore.ieee.org/document/10121440).
 Reflecting upon their work, this app aims to provide conversational interface, code explanations and reasoning behind the choice of a specific plot type.

 ## Main Features